COSIMA/ocean-ic/README.md

     MOM ocean_hgrid.nc ocean_vgrid.nc mom_godas_ic.nc --model_mask ocean_mask.nc
 ```

-Notice that since GODAS does not have separate horizontal and vertical grid definition files we just use the pottmp.nc file.
+Notice that since GODAS does not have horizontal and vertical grid definition files we just use the pottmp.nc file.

 Creating NEMO initial condition from GODAS:
 ```